PranavSriram18/writing/attention/attention0.md

 We'll now revisit how ordinary attention works, with an emphasis on (a) motivating it from first principles, and (b) highlighting aspects particularly salient to the frames we're developing.

-Let's put ourselves in the shoes of a single residual actor at `(t, l)`.
+Let's put ourselves in the shoes of a single residual actor at $(t, l)$.
 Our job in the attention step is to enrich our own state with information from previous streams.
 We can break this task down into asking two fundamental
 questions:

-<span style="color: #2ecc71; font-style: italic;">Where should we look?</span> Among all nodes `u ≤ t`, which ones are relevant
+<span style="color: #2ecc71; font-style: italic;">Where should we look?</span> Among all nodes $u ≤ t$, which ones are relevant
 to me?

 <span style="color: #2ecc71; font-style: italic;">What information should I grab?</span> From each chosen source, what information should I